-As part of obtaining reasonable assurance about whether the School's basic financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of basic financial statement amounts.
+As part of obtaining reasonable assurance about whether the School's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-This report is intended solely for the information and use of School's management, members of the Board of Directors and the Auditor General of the State of Florida, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the School's management, members of the Board of Directors and the Auditor General of the State of Florida, and is not intended to be and should not be used by anyone other than these specified parties.
+This restriction is not intended to limit the distribution of this report which is a matter of public record.